Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Sunset Model.md

 ### Other Interesting Scattering-related phenomena

-Dust in the atmosphere can enhance they effect, so harvests are often associated with good sunsets due to the dusk kicked up, and after the bunsfield oil depot fire there were some wonderful sunsets in the south east.
+Dust in the atmosphere *can* enhance the effect, so harvests are often associated with good sunsets due to the dusk kicked up, and after the bunsfield oil depot fire there were some wonderful sunsets in the south east.
 The scattering of light by atmospheric dust proceeds by Mie Scattering, which has very little wavelength dependence.
 I found many parents had heard of the sunsets on Mars being blue due to fine dust, which did confuse matters a bit.
 The distinction here is the dust on Mars is of a particular (Mie) size which scatters red light slightly more.

 Mountainous regions are often famous for their blue haze.
-This stronger than usual scattering of blue light is due to aerosols of terpenes from the vegetation, which react with ozone in the atmosphere to form particles of size ~200nm which scatter blue light well.
+This stronger than usual scattering of blue light is due to aerosols of terpenes from the vegetation, which react with ozone in the atmosphere to form particles of size ~200 nm which scatter blue light well.
 Forest fires or volcanic eruptions can cause the opposite effect - they can put particles with a size similar to the wavelength of red light into the atmosphere, which causes the red light to be strongly scattered (scattering is best when the particles are the same size as the wavelength of the light).
 Therefore we can get effects such as the blue moon (which is rare!), where the moon appears blue because the red light has been scattered out.

 There is no atmosphere on the moon, so it has a black sky (nothing for light to scatter off).
 Mars has a red sky, not due to scattering but because of dust storms disturbing the red dust.
 If there has been no recent bad weather, the sky should be blue, but darker than the earth's daytime sky because the atmosphere is thinner so less scattering occurs.

 <br/>